georgezouq/awesome-ai-in-finance/README.md

 #### Portfolio Management

+- [Deep-Reinforcement-Stock-Trading](https://github.com/Albert-Z-Guo/Deep-Reinforcement-Stock-Trading): A light-weight deep reinforcement learning framework for portfolio management.
+This project explores the possibility of applying deep reinforcement learning algorithms to stock trading in a highly modular and scalable framework.
 - [qtrader](https://github.com/filangel/qtrader): Reinforcement Learning for Portfolio Management
 - [PGPortfolio](https://github.com/ZhengyaoJiang/PGPortfolio): PGPortfolio: Policy Gradient Portfolio, the source code of "A Deep Reinforcement Learning Framework for the Financial Portfolio Management Problem

-### High Frequency Trading (HFT)
+### High Frequency Trading

-- [SGX-Full-OrderBook-Tick-Data-Trading-Strategy](https://github.com/rorysroes/SGX-Full-OrderBook-Tick-Data-Trading-Strategy): Providing the solutions for high-frequency trading (HFT) strategies using data science approaches (Machine Learning) on Full Orderbook Tick Data.
+- 🌟 [SGX-Full-OrderBook-Tick-Data-Trading-Strategy](https://github.com/rorysroes/SGX-Full-OrderBook-Tick-Data-Trading-Strategy): Providing the solutions for high-frequency trading (HFT) strategies using data science approaches (Machine Learning) on Full Orderbook Tick Data.
 - [HFT_Bitcoin](https://github.com/ghgr/HFT_Bitcoin): Analysis of High Frequency Trading on Bitcoin exchanges

+### Event Drive

+- 🌟🌟 [stockpredictionai](https://github.com/borisbanushev/stockpredictionai): In this noteboook I will create a complete process for predicting stock price movements.
+Follow along and we will achieve some pretty good results.
+For that purpose we will use a Generative Adversarial Network (GAN) with LSTM, a type of Recurrent Neural Network, as generator, and a Convolutional Neural Network, CNN, as a discriminator.
+- 🌟 [trump2cash](https://github.com/maxbbraun/trump2cash): A stock trading bot powered by Trump tweets http://trump2cash.biz

-#### Crypto Currencies
+### Crypto Currencies

 - [LSTM-Crypto-Price-Prediction](https://github.com/SC4RECOIN/LSTM-Crypto-Price-Prediction): Predicting price trends in cryptomarkets using an lstm-RNN for the use of a trading bot
 - [tforce_btc_trader](https://github.com/lefnire/tforce_btc_trader): TensorForce Bitcoin Trading Bot